puppetlabs/puppet-specifications/language/types_values_variables.md

 * If a deferred is wrapped in a `Sensitive`, or if the resolution of the deferred results in a `Sensitive` then the resulting value is handled just as if the catalog entry had been a sensitive value.
 * It is not possible to make a deferred call to a function that requires a lambda.
+* A `Deferred` can be resolved (called) multiple times, each call will return a new value (i.e. there is no "memoization" / cache).
+* `$facts` is set on the agent side when the deferred function is called.

 #### Deferred.new